darcymason/wedge-64/README.md

 We were able to borrow an XAP1541 cable (with great thanks to [Peter Schepers](https://ist.uwaterloo.ca/~schepers)) to connect a 1541 drive to an old PC with a parallel port.
 Then using a [boot CD](https://ist.uwaterloo.ca/~schepers/imaging.html) (thanks again to Peter Schepers) the Star Commander program was used to copy what files we could from the floppy.

 We were able to recover the 'version 6' source code (`.e6` files).
 The original files in order were named "w-64.e6", "w-64+.e6" and "w-64£.e6".
+They were copied to the RAM disk created by the boot CD, then from there to 3.5" floppy drive.
+The old PC was rebooted in Window (ME) to copy the 3.5" floppy files to a USB thumb drive which could be read on a modern laptop.

  We also had a physical printout of the PAL output (different format than source code) for the version as published in the article (version `.e8`).
 The differences were mostly in line numbering and positioning of data blocks.
 The version `e6` source code was edited to correspond to the (version `.e8`) PAL output.

 ## Installating and running

+Wedge-64 can still be run on an original Commodore-64 or in emulators such as [VICE](https://vice-emu.sourceforge.io/).

 Compiled (assembled) versions of the Wedge were targeted at specific memory blocks: e.g. hex $CO00, or $A000.
+These are available on the Best of the Torpet disk linked above.

 After loading the program, the wedge could be activated by a SYS command, e.g.